Does it seem those curly locks of yours do what they want when they want rather than what you want them to do?

 Crazy as it sounds, Julie discovered a new way to tackle that frizz.
 “I just mix some honey and water and lightly smooth it over my hair,” she smiled.
-“The quantity of honey I use depends on the state my hair is in.
-Now my curls look a lot better and I also regularly try out new hair tips and styles for curly hair.”
+“How much honey used depends on the state of things.
+But now my curls look amazing.”

-First it helps to work some mousse through your conditioned hair when stying, for full bodied, healthy, frizz-free curls.
+First it helps to work some mousse through your conditioned mane when styling, for full bodied, healthy, frizz-free curls.

 Then for curls that fall better, rinse your hair after shampooing while tilting your head back under the shower.
 Your curls will turn out amazing after they’ve dried.

-Some feel success starts at the salon stating that a bit of layering can work wonders.
+Some feel success starts at the salon thinking a bit of layering works wonders.

-If you have yet to embrace layers, you may want to test out layering or at least discuss that with your stylist.
-If she knows how to cut curly hair she can help you decide if layering may help.
-But usually this makes your hair easier to manage.
+If you have yet to embrace layers, you may want to test out layering or at least discuss it with your stylist.
+If she knows how to cut hair like yours she can help you decide if layering might help.
+In many cases it makes the unruliest ringlets easier to manage.

-Keifer added, “Two curly hair tips that really worked for me include blot drying my hair after shampooing using a t-shirt rather than a terry cloth towel.
-And when I do use styling lotion, I put it on in sections to make it easier to work through.”
+Keifer added, “Two tips that really worked for me include “blot drying” my hair after shampooing using a t-shirt rather than a terry cloth towel.
+And when I do use styling lotion, I put it on in sections to make it easier to work through thoroughly.”